Baghdad, once the largest city in the world.

 Symbols of Saddam’s regime

 The Hands of Victory are a pair of hands holding swords crossed triumphantly.
-The two arches mark the entrances to Great Celebrations Square and the parade ground.
 Saddam Hussein built these arches to celebrate the self-proclaimed victory over Iran.
-The entire monument is made out of the melted guns of dead Iraqi soldiers.
-At the base of the arms, many helmets from the Iranian soldiers captured from the battlefield.
 There was a controversy in 2007 when the Prime Minister of Iraq wanted to demolish them.
 However, the US Ambassador was against it so that the Shia and Sunni divisions would not explode once again.
+Whatever it may celebrate, it is a very strong symbol, and peace is not the word that comes to mind.

 The Martyrs Monument was dedicated initially to the Iraqi soldiers killed in the Iran-Iraq War and has since grown to become generally considered a commemoration of all Iraqi martyrs.
 This monument was closed to the public, but our guide had connections and got us there for fifteen minutes.
 You can see the size in the picture compared to the small people.